CoBrALab/MAGeTbrain/README.md

         qsub_batched 2b_scoring_jobs 1 6:00:00           # assuming ~30 T1 subjects

 5. Next, run bin/3_vote_prep.sh and hope you get no errors.
 If you do, you likely had failed jobs during the 2b_compute_scores stage.
-Re-run it.

-6. Lastly, you will want to run (or submit a job to run) all of the voting.
-   This is done with a single command, e.g.:

-        bin/vote.py -xcorr 15

-   This produces voted labels using the cross-correlation similarity metric to choose the top 15 templates to vote from for each subject.
-There are other options for various voting regimes (run vote.py without options for help).

-   This stage takes (wild guess) roughly 30m - 1h per subject per voting method.
+6. Lastly, label fusion.  bin/4_voting produces the jobs to do this.
+You have a choice as to which fusion method you want to use: majority vote (--majvote), cross-correlation weighted (--xcorr <top_n>), or normalised mutual information weighted (--nmi <top n>).
+See bin/vote.py --help for details, as any of these options can be given to the bin/4_vote script.
+E.g. to do both majority and x-corr fusion, the task would look this:

+        bin/4_vote --xcorr 15 --majvote <subject>

+   A task is output for each subject.
+Each task takes (wild guess) roughly 1h per subject (say 5min x # atlases x # templates + 15min x # voting methods), and is parallelised (--processes).
+So, a safe way to submit these jobs might
+   be:

+        qsub_batched 4_vote 1 3:00:00

    Voted labels appear in output/fusion/<voting_method>/

 Tips
 ----